YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

 ### Overview

-Effective r2.04, the 32-bit ARM platform is Supportable, and no longer Supported.
+Effective r2.04, the 32-bit ARM platform is no longer Supported.
 If this is a problem for you, please [contact us](mailto:info@yottadb.com).

 ### Platforms